DevMountain/qa_student_assignments/units/unit_1_fundamentals/1.06/le1.06.1.md

 ## Step 1

-1. Find the project "assetNeeded" in Jira.
+1. Find the project "{your name} Home Loan Wizard" in Jira.
-   - There is only one task currently in this project, which contains documentation on how the system under test is supposed to know whether to approve or reject an application.
+   - There is only one task currently in this project, which contains documentation on how the system under test is supposed to know how to handle the application.
 1. Review the documentation.
 1. Create a table documenting the decision rules for the system, and attach it to a new test cases in the Jira project.